dortania/OpenCore-Post-Install/usb/manual/manual.md

 Pay attention that they're individual controllers, as this means **each USB controller has it's own port limit**.
 So you're not as starved for USB ports as you may think.

 Now I personally know which USB controllers match up with which physical ports, problem is it's not always as obvious which ports match with which controllers.
 So lets try to figure out which is what.

+**Note**: The AppleUSBLegacyRoot entry is an entry that lists all actively USB controllers and ports, these are not USB controllers themselves so you can outright ignore them.

+**Note 2**: Keep in mind every motherboard model will have a unique set of port combos, controller types and names.
+So while our example uses PXSX, yours might have have the XHC0 or PTCP name.
+And quite common on older motherboards is that you may only have 1 controller, this is alright so don't stress about having the exact same setup as the example.

+Common names you can check:

+* USB 3.x controllers:
+  * XHC
+  * XHC0
+  * XHC1
+  * XHC2
+  * XHCI
+  * XHCX
+  * AS43
+  * PTXH
+    * Commonly associated with AMD Chipset controllers
+  * PTCP
+    * Found on AsRock X399
+  * PXSX
+    * This is a generic PCIe device, **double check it's a USB device** as NVMe controllers and other devices can use the same name.
+* USB 2.x controllers:
+  * EHCI
+  * EHC1
+  * EHC2
+  * EUSB
+  * USBE

 ### Finding which ports match with which controller